Moments, Time-Inversion and Source Identification for the Heat Equation: Introduction

-\textit{Tikhonov regularization methods}.
-As previously mentioned, Tikhonov regularization is a classical approach to mitigate the ill-posedness of the initial source identification problem.
+Tikhonov regularization \cite{tikhonov1963solution} is a classical approach to mitigating the ill-posedness of the initial source identification problem.
+It adds a regularization term to \eqref{pb:OC_pde} to penalize high-frequency components of the solution.

 In \cite{biccari2023two}, the authors introduce a combined penalty involving the \( L^1 \) and \( L^2 \) norms of \( u_0 \) in the formulation of \eqref{pb:OC_pde}.
 However, this penalization prevents the solution from being a sum of Dirac measures as in \eqref{eq:Dirac}.
 To address this limitation, they propose a two-stage method: first, solve the penalized optimization problem; then, detect the local maxima of the solution; and finally, determine the amplitudes of these maxima by solving a finite-dimensional convex problem.
-Although numerically efficient for small terminal times (e.g., \( T = 0.01 \) in \cite{biccari2023two}), this approach lacks reliable theoretical guarantees of convergence and is instable for large $T$.
+Although numerically efficient for small terminal times (e.g., \( T = 0.01 \) in \cite{biccari2023two}), this approach lacks reliable theoretical guarantees of convergence and is unstable for large $T$.

-In contrast, \cite{casas2019using} replaces the \( L^p \) penalty with a TV norm penalty \( \|u_0\|_{\text{TV}} \) for \eqref{pb:OC_pde}.
+In contrast, \cite{casas2019using} replaces the \( L^p \) penalty with a TV norm penalty \( \|u_0\|_{\mathrm{TV}} \) for \eqref{pb:OC_pde}.
 The authors analyze the structure of the solution using first-order optimality conditions \cite[Thm.~3.1 and Thm.~4.4]{casas2019using}.
 When the minimizers of the adjoint solution are finite, this method recovers a sum of Dirac measures as in \eqref{eq:Dirac}.
 In our work, such sparsity arises naturally through the representer theorem and the finite observations of moments.
 The regularization formulations in \cite{casas2019using} are highly sensitive to the choice of penalty coefficients, and no efficient numerical algorithms are designed to solve these problems.

 A further limitation of these Tikhonov-based methods on \eqref{pb:OC_pde} is their reliance on full knowledge of the terminal solution \( u(\cdot, T) \), which is unrealistic in practical scenarios where only discrete observations of \( u(x,T) \) at sensor locations are available.
 Our method addresses this by computing moments through quadrature of these pointwise values.
 The issue of limited observations is also noted in \cite{li2014heat}, where the authors adapt the formulation of \eqref{pb:OC_pde} using value residuals at sensor locations and impose an $L^1$ penalty.
 They prove convergence with respect to observation error (see \cite[Thm.~2.2]{li2014heat}), but the result holds only in one spatial dimension, assumes the true initial distribution \( u_0^* \) is a single Dirac measure, and does not explicitly characterize the dependence of the convergence rate on the terminal time \( T \).
 Our main result, Theorem~\ref{thm:rate}, improves on these limitations by providing an explicit error bound that scales polynomially with \( T \).
 In contrast to the fixed small terminal times used in \cite{biccari2023two} and \cite{li2014heat} (both with \( T = 0.01 \)), our method remains stable for terminal times up to \( T = 100 \) in two dimensions, offering robust performance across a much broader range of scenarios.